-The Stencil Genie holds a 5″x5″ stencil, so make your stencil that size and center your design on it.
+The Stencil Genie holds a 5″x5″ stencil, so make your stencil slightly larger than that as described above and center your design on it.
 Design it in your cutting machine software, and cut it out on plastic stencil material.
 It should look like this after you cut it, place it in the Stencil Genie, and lay it on top of your cookie.

 For the plastic stencil, place the Stencil Genie on top of the cookie and proceed as above.
 When lifting the stencil, be sure to lift it straight up and not to one side.

+These cookies were not my grandest cookies of all.
 My grandchild was due when I began making these custom stenciled cookies.
-Originally, I planned to make them far more detailed, with cutesy little anchors on the backgrounds and such.
+Originally, I planned to make them far more detailed, with such cutesy little anchors on the backgrounds and such.
 However, things never do go as planned, do they?
 Especially when it comes to babies!
 In the end, I had to hurry up the cookies so I could take them to the new Mom!
 So in a last minute frantic dash, I simply outlined the MOM cookies and topped them off with sanding sugar.
 Sanding sugar cures almost as many ills for cookies as glitter does for crafts!
-(No one seemed to mind.)
+In the end, no one even noticed.